Distilling Privileged Multimodal Information for Expression Recognition using Optimal Transport: Experimental Methodology

 \subsection{Datasets and Evaluation Protocol}

-\textbf{i) Biovid Heat Pain Database} is a popular pain estimation database.
+\textbf{1) Biovid Heat Pain Database} is a popular database for pain estimation.
 The Part A of the dataset contains facial videos, ECG, EMG, and GSR.
 Part B of the dataset also contains facial EMG from the trapezius and corrugator muscles.
 The dataset is annotated for discrete labels for pain intensities, where BL refers to 'no pain' and PA1-PA4 refers to increasing pain intensities.
 The Biovid (A) dataset contains 8700 videos across 87 subjects, where each subject has 100 videos, corresponding to 20 videos per class.
 Some studies report results on 67 subjects and drop 20 subjects who do not exhibit any response to the pain.
 We use the entire dataset and report our results on the 87 subjects.
 The Biovid (B) dataset is recorded in a similar setting to Part A, with the addition of facial EMG, and it has a total number of 86 subjects, corresponding to 8600 videos.
 The dataset has no predefined train test split, so most studies validate using cross-validation.
 Following that, we perform 5-fold cross-validation.

-\textbf{ii) Affwild2} is one of the largest datasets of in-the-wild videos gathered from YouTube \cite{affwild}.
+\textbf{1) Affwild2 } is one of the largest datasets of in-the-wild videos gathered from YouTube \cite{affwild}.
 It contains 564 videos of varying length.
 The dataset has annotations for three affective computing problems: categorical expression recognition, action unit detection, and valence/arousal prediction.
 We validate the proposed method on the valence/arousal estimation problem.
-Affwild2 contains videos with huge diversification in terms of ethnicities, genders, ages, capture conditions, etc. This makes Affwild2 a challenging dataset in terms of generalization.
 The dataset has training, validation, and test subsets with 351, 71, and 152 videos, respectively.
 This dataset is part of the ABAW challenge, so the test set annotations are not publicly available.
 Consequently, many studies report their results on the validation set.